-c.
-Leave for professional meetings, conferences, or conventions meeting, conference or convention, or who may be assigned by the Superintendent to be absent for professional reasons provided such request is made on the authorized form within the time frame specified by Board policy.
+C Leave for professional meetings, conferences, or conventions

+Professional leave with pay may be granted to any member of the instructional, supervisory, or administrative staff who finds it necessary to attend a professional meeting, conference or convention, or who may be assigned by the Superintendent to be absent for professional reasons provided such request is made on the authorized form within the time frame specified by Board policy.
 A non-instructional employee may be granted professional leave to improve his/her job effectiveness, provided the Superintendent recommends such leave and approved by the Board.